chrisBrd97/Australian-Energy-Market-Analysis/README.md

 state.
 Following all this, numerical summaries for the boxplots and scatterplots have also been provided in the form of a five number summary and correlation analysis.

+The data used for this analysis is found in the zip folder labeled 'Data Files'.

+Plots for this code are found in the 'Output' folder.